Teradata (NYSE:TDC) Releases FY 2021 Earnings Guidance

-Teradata (NYSE:TDC) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of $1.920-$1.960 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.970.
+Teradata (NYSE:TDC) issued an update on its FY 2021 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $1.920-$1.960 for the period, compared to the Thomson Reuters consensus estimate of $1.970.
 The company issued revenue guidance of -.Teradata also updated its FY 2022 guidance to $1.600-$1.700 EPS.

-In other Teradata news, CRO Todd Cione sold 48,319 shares of the firm’s stock in a transaction on Thursday, July 8th.
-The stock was sold at an average price of $46.12, for a total value of $2,228,472.28.
-Following the sale, the executive now owns 309,010 shares of the company’s stock, valued at approximately $14,251,541.20.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Company insiders own 0.92% of the company’s stock.
+In other Teradata news, CRO Todd Cione sold 48,319 shares of Teradata stock in a transaction dated Thursday, July 8th.
+The stock was sold at an average price of $46.12, for a total transaction of $2,228,472.28.
+Following the transaction, the executive now owns 309,010 shares of the company’s stock, valued at approximately $14,251,541.20.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Insiders own 0.92% of the company’s stock.

 A hedge fund recently raised its stake in Teradata stock.
-Morgan Stanley boosted its stake in Teradata Co.
-(NYSE:TDC) by 60.4% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 323,627 shares of the technology company’s stock after purchasing an additional 121,822 shares during the period.
-Morgan Stanley owned about 0.30% of Teradata worth $16,171,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 80.77% of the company’s stock.
+Morgan Stanley lifted its position in Teradata Co.
+(NYSE:TDC) by 60.4% in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 323,627 shares of the technology company’s stock after buying an additional 121,822 shares during the quarter.
+Morgan Stanley owned about 0.30% of Teradata worth $16,171,000 as of its most recent filing with the SEC.
+Hedge funds and other institutional investors own 91.61% of the company’s stock.

 Teradata Company Profile